|Available for||Roles||Super Admin, Admin, Team Member|

 ||Bulk data exports can only be run by users with Super Admin level access or those that have had export permissions configured as such by a Super Admin.|

 To download data associated with the objects and forms in your LeverTRM environment, you may consider running a bulk data export.
 These exports contain granular information fields and are ideal for data back-ups and record keeping.
-To run a bulk data export, click the download icon (⇩) in the left-side navigation and select the type of data export you wish to run from the menu that appears.
+To run a bulk data export, click chevron (>) on the left side of the page, click Exports and select the type of data export you wish to run from the expanded menu.

 To initiate an export, fill out any required fields on the export page and click the Generate Export button.
 Pop-ups will appear in the lower-left corner of the screen to indicate that generation of the export is in progress.
 When generation is complete, click the Download file button on the pop-up.
 For descriptions of the 9 export types and the data included in each, check out our help article on bulk data exports.